Genesis trial: preferential origin checks by KVK

 British Customs doubts the origin, as such tools are often made outside the EU.
 They do a follow-up check.
 This indeed shows that the hand tools are not made in the EU.
 So, no preferential EU origin.
 The importer receives an additional assessment of the import duties from the British customs, sometimes supplemented with administrative costs.

-Customs can charge additional import duties for shipments for up to five years later.
+Customs can charge additional import duties for shipments for up to 5 years later.
 In addition to financial damage, this can also have a negative impact on the mutual business relationship.
 And it can even lead to a .Â

-- Team West: 088 585 18 87
+- Export documents region West: 088 585 18 87

-- Team Oost/Zuid: 088 585 18 89
+- Export documents region East/Southt: 088 585 18 89